 So what does six sigma mean, and what does it tell us?

 The standard deviation - sigma σ - measures the dispersion of a set of values.
+(See our standard deviation calculator for an in-depth tour about standard deviation.)

 The number of standard deviations between the mean of the process and the nearest specification limit describes the sigma level (does z-score ring a bell?🔔).
 If you want to express the amount of defect-free products created during your process, you can use the sigma levels instead of standard percentages: